 High fixed charges reduce consumers’ control over their energy costs and hurt progress on energy efficiency and clean energy, hindering the growth of a green jobs economy.

 The new CT law clearly defines and limits what costs can be included in the fixed charge:

 “…only the fixed costs and operation and maintenance expenses directly related to metering, billing, service connections and the provision of customer service."

 This law was tested for the first time with the 2016 application from United Illuminating (UI) to increase its rates and charges.
-The outcome will also have a direct impact on the next rate case for Eversource, expected in 2017.

 The Office of Consumer Counsel (OCC) submitted expert testimony showing that UI’s residential fixed charge should be $7.63/month under the new law.